iJazer/UA-WebApi-StarterKit/UaWebApiClient/typescript-react/README.md

 [React](https://react.dev/) is a popular JavaScript runtime environment that is used for single page (SPA) web application development.

-After installing react and , the sample can be built and run with following commands:
+After installing react and , the sample can be built with following commands:

 ```
 cd .\measurements